 Why Backup your System Drive with a Cloning Program?

 The short answer » time.
-If disaster strikes either your drive (mechanical failure) or your system (PC won't boot), a backup image allows you to get "back up" & running in short order (minutes to an hour .. depending on how much data is stored on your system partition, and whether you need to replace your boot drive, which can take 15 or 30 minutes).
+If disaster strikes .. either your hard drive (via mechanical failure) or your system (your PC won't boot or work), a backup image allows you to get "back up" & running in short order.
+We're talking minutes to an hour .. depending on how much data is stored on your system partition, and whether you need to replace your boot drive, which can take 15 to 30 minutes, (.. depending how handy you are with a screwdriver).

-If your hard drive dies (mechanical failure), and you have no back-up image handy, you'll have to install your operating system from scratch.
+If your hard drive dies (via mechanical failure), and you have no back-up image handy, you'll have to install your operating system from scratch.

 This is why having a backup image on hand brings » peace-of-mind .. a side-benefit (to saving time) and another reason to embrace Cloning technology.
 Being prepared for disasters may even help you sleep better.